ScJavier/coderhouse-de-entregable03/README.md

 docker run image_name
 ```

-**Note:** If you encounter the RuntimeError: can't start new thread error, it may be necessary to run the docker run command with the --privileged parameter.
+**Note:** If you encounter the `RuntimeError: can't start new thread error`, it may be necessary to run the docker run command with the `--privileged` parameter.